-Through the second day of instruction (day of instruction refers to the day in the session, not the individual class meetings), 100% of the California Community College Enrollment Fee will be refunded less a \$10 processing fee.
+Through the second day of instruction, 100% of the California Community College Enrollment Fee will be refunded less a \$10 processing fee.

 Refunds will not be approved after the second day of instruction.

 2. Non-Resident Tuition

 Non-resident tuition and international students tuition are refunded when the Request for Refund form is received in the Office of Admissions and Records or postmarked by the deadline date according to the refund schedule below and under the following conditions: